Justin Timberlake: Legal issues

-Timberlake was scheduled to have another hearing on August 9, 2024.
-In contrast to the August 2 hearing, Timberlake was not required to attend this court hearing.
-On September 11, 2024, it was revealed that Timberlake would plead guilty to a less serious traffic offense during his September 13 court appearance, with the DWI charge being dropped.
-Under his plea deal, Timberlake agreed to plead guilty to driving while impaired, a lesser offense which carries a penalty of a $300 to $500 fine and a 90-day driver license suspension.

-On September 13, 2024, during an in-person appearance at the Sag Harbor Village Justice Courthouse, Timberlake pled guilty to a noncriminal driving while impaired traffic violation.
-Irace then sentenced Timberlake to a $500 fine with a $260 surcharge, 25 hours of community service at the nonprofit of his choosing and required him to make a public safety announcement.
-It also revealed that Timberlake's refusal to take a breathlyzer automatically triggered a suspension of his driver's license under New York state law.
+Timberlake was scheduled to have another hearing on August 9, which he was not required to attend.
+On September 11, it was revealed that Timberlake would plead guilty to a less serious traffic offense during his September 13 court appearance, with the DWI charge being dropped.
+Under his plea deal, Timberlake agreed to plead guilty to driving while impaired, a lesser offense that carries a penalty of a $300 to $500 fine and a 90-day driver's license suspension.
+On September 13, during an in-person appearance at the Sag Harbor Village Justice Courthouse, Timberlake pled guilty to a noncriminal driving while impaired traffic violation.
+Irace then sentenced Timberlake to a $500 fine with a $260 surcharge, 25 hours of community service at the nonprofit of his choosing, and required him to make a public safety announcement.
+It was also revealed that Timberlake's refusal to take a breathalyzer automatically triggered a suspension of his driver's license under New York state law.

 Residences

-In July 2002, Timberlake purchased a 13,250 sqft mansion in Hollywood Hills for $8.3 million from Helen Hunt.
+In July 2002, Timberlake purchased a 13250 sqft mansion in Hollywood Hills for $8.3 million from Helen Hunt.
 In 2010, Timberlake purchased a unit at 311 West Broadway in SoHo, formerly owned by Oscar de la Renta, for $6.56 million.
 He sold the unit in 2018 for $6.35 million, incurring a loss.

 In 2015, Timberlake bought a house in the Yellowstone Club near Big Sky, Montana.
-In May 2017, Timberlake and his wife, Jessica Biel, paid $20.2 million for a 5,375 sqft penthouse unit at 443 Greenwich Street in Tribeca, Manhattan.
+In May 2017, Timberlake and his wife, Jessica Biel, paid $20.2 million for a 5375 sqft penthouse unit at 443 Greenwich Street in Tribeca, Manhattan.

 Earnings

-Forbes began reporting on Timberlake's earnings in 2008, calculating that he earned $44 million between June 2007 and June 2008 for his music, tour, commercials, and hospitality, making him the world's 4th best-paid music personality at the time, above Madonna and Celine Dion.
+Forbes began reporting on Timberlake's earnings in 2008, calculating that he earned $44 million between June 2007 and June 2008 for his music, tour, commercials, and hospitality, making him the world's fourth-best-paid music personality at the time, above Madonna and Celine Dion.
 That year, he was ranked twelfth on the Forbes Celebrity 100 list and second on the "Best-Paid Celebrities Under 30" list.

 According to Billboard, Timberlake was the third highest-paid musician of 2013, with earnings of $31 million.
-He was ranked 26th with earnings of $57 million on the Celebrity 100 list for 2014, and 19th on the 2015 list with $63 million.
+He was ranked 26th with earnings of $57 million on the Celebrity 100 list for 2014 and 19th on the 2015 list with $63 million.
 Timberlake was listed at number three on the Billboard Money-Makers List of 2014.

-He was ranked 41st on the 2019 Celebrity 100 list by Forbes, with earnings of $57.5 million in 2019.
+He was ranked 41st on the 2019 Celebrity 100 list by Forbes, with earnings of $57.5 million.